Colorado Application for Extended Enterprise Zone Tax Credits

 Form DR 0078

-We last updated the Enterprise Zone -- Extended Application in February 2017, so this is the latest version of Form DR 0078, fully updated for tax year 2016.
+We last updated the Application for Extended Enterprise Zone Tax Credits in February 2024, so this is the latest version of Form DR 0078, fully updated for tax year 2023.
 You can download or print current or past-year PDFs of Form DR 0078 directly from TaxFormFinder.
 You can print other Colorado tax forms here.

 About the Corporate Income Tax